michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ALTER AVAILABILITY GROUP AG1 ADD DATABASE AdventureWorks2022;
 ```

-We did not automate this process in the blueprint because all the possible use cases can make the code of the blueprint too complex.
-Hence this operation must be done manually.

 # Create the blueprint

 ## Important

-We provide an example blueprint implementing the strategy described above but the customer or the customer partner must
+We provide an example blueprint implementing the strategy described above but the customer or the customer's
-adapt this strategy to its unique use case.
-It is very important to run extensive test of backup and restore before moving to production.
+partner must adapt this strategy to its unique use case.
+It is very important to run extensive test of backup

-## Implementation

-The blueprint implement the stategy described in more details above.
+ and restore before moving to production.

 ## Install